September 02, 2025

 3. What about depreciation and personal tax deductions?

 Depreciation is deemed to have been allowed under 44ADA, and the written-down value of assets is adjusted accordingly for future years.
-Chapter VI-A deductions such as Section 80C and Section 80D can still be claimed against the presumptive income.
+Chapter VI-A deductions such as Section 80C and Section 80D can still be claimed against the presumptive income under the old tax regime.

 4. Can a partnership firm deduct partner salary or interest under 44ADA?